-When the weather isn’t singing summer, bring that yellow zing into the kitchen with these little pockets of sunshine.
+When the weather isn’t singing summer, bring that yellow zing into the kitchen with these Lemon Drizzle Pop Tarts.
+They’re like little pockets of sunshine.

 Contrary to popular 90’s belief pop tarts are more than just a breakfast treat.
 In fact they actually make the perfect portable dessert so are great for picnics and snacks on the go.